Mobile security: Threats

 A smartphone user is exposed to various threats when they use their phone.
-In just the last two-quarters of 2012, the number of unique mobile threats grew by 261%, according to ABI Research.
+In just the last two quarters of 2012, the number of unique mobile threats grew by 261%, according to ABI Research.
 These threats can disrupt the operation of the smartphone and transmit or modify user data.
 Applications must guarantee privacy and integrity of the information they handle.
-In addition, since some apps could themselves be malware, their functionality and activities should be limited (for example, restricting the apps from accessing location information via the Global Positioning System (GPS), blocking access to the user's address book, preventing the transmission of data on the network, sending SMS messages that are billed to the user, etc.).
-Since the recent rise of mobile attacks, hackers have increasingly targeted smartphones through credential theft and snooping.
-The number of attacks targeting smartphones and other devices has risen by 50 percent.
-According to the study, mobile banking applications are responsible for the increase in attacks.
+In addition, since some apps could themselves be malware, their functionality and activities should be limited (for example, restricting the apps from accessing location information via the Global Positioning System (GPS), blocking access to the user's address book, preventing the transmission of data on the network, or sending SMS messages that are billed to the user).
+Malicious apps can also be installed without the owners' permission or knowledge.